 All Fellows from every continent converge.
 Keynotes, field visits, strategy sessions with leadership, and cross-continental networking.
 The gathering that changes everything.

-The most prestigious fellowships in the world — Ashoka, TED, Echoing Green — select on conviction, creativity, and character.
-We do the same.
-You don't need a PhD, a startup, or a social media following.
-You need to believe that agriculture is the most consequential industry of the 21st century, and be willing to act on that belief publicly, consistently, and with courage.
+The most enduring fellowships in the world — Rhodes, Knight-Hennessy, MacArthur, Ashoka — select on conviction, character, and the courage to act.
+The Watoko Fellowship does the same.
+You do not need a PhD, a startup, or a following.
+You need to believe that agriculture is the most consequential industry of the 21st century — and to have already begun, in whatever small way, to act on that belief.
+We are not searching for credentials.
+We are searching for force of character and clarity of mission.

-Can you carry the message into rooms we can't enter?
-Communities, institutions, geographies where Watoko's voice doesn't yet reach.
+Can you carry the message into rooms we cannot enter?
+Communities, institutions, and geographies where Watoko's voice has no standing yet.

 Have you already done something — however small — to improve agriculture, food systems, or rural livelihoods?
-Show us, don't tell us.
+Show us, do not tell us.
+The Fellowship is for builders, not spectators.

 No. The Watoko Fellowship is not a job and does not include a stipend.
-What it offers is more valuable: a curated global community, visibility, insider access, and the Kampala Summit experience.
-The best fellowships in the world — TED, Ashoka, Acumen — prove that the right community and identity are worth more than a paycheck.
+What it offers is more valuable: membership in a curated global community, visibility, insider access, and the Kampala Summit.
+The most enduring fellowships in the world — Rhodes, MacArthur, Ashoka, TED — prove that identity and community, properly constructed, are worth more than a paycheck.

 8–10 hours per month.
 This includes evangelism, partnership building, events, and reporting.
 Plus the 4-day Kampala Summit once per year.
 We designed the program to be fully compatible with a full-time career.

 Anyone over 18, from any background, in any of our five regions (Africa, South America, Asia, Europe, North America).
-We select for conviction and character, not credentials.
-You don't need a degree in agriculture or a background in technology.
+We select for conviction, character, and courage — not credentials.
+You do not need a degree in agriculture or a background in technology.

 Four things: evangelize the mission (~4 hrs/mo), build partnerships (~3 hrs/mo), organize and attend events (~2 hrs/mo), and represent your country by reporting market insights (~1 hr/mo).
 You carry the mission in your own way — speaking, writing, organizing, or connecting.